clementcaen/JungPal_project/README.md

 Feedback and Rating System: A feedback and rating system for both students and elderly individuals to share their experiences.
 This feature ensures transparency and helps future users make informed decisions.

+# Technical Overview

+The platform incorporates both front-end and back-end technologies to provide a user-friendly interface and support complex functionalities:

+Front-end: Developed using HTML, CSS, and JavaScript, the front-end ensures an intuitive interface for seamless interaction with the platform’s features.

+Back-end:

+Database: